KL, mega sale city

 Jalan Bukit Bintang is known for its diversity.
 Further down the road, Low Yat Plaza showcases the latest in computer software and hardware, all at rock-bottom prices.

 Digital camera and video shops are abundant in Sungei Wang Plaza and Low Yat Plaza in the Bukit Bintang area of Kuala Lumpur.
-Check out Foto Edar (LG012, Bukit Bintang Plaza, tel: 2141-6683), Boeing Photo (KLG 2, LG Floor, Sungai Wang Plaza, tel: 2145-3393), Fotokem (LG149, Sungai Wang Plaza, tel: 2145-5011) and Jaya Kamera (LG035A, Bukit Bintang Plaza, tel: 2145-0122).
-The shops stock an extensive range of renowned brands such as Nikon, Olympus, Fuji, Canon, Hasselblad and Pentax.
+Check out Foto Edar (LG012, Bukit Bintang Plaza, tel: 2141-6683), Boeing Photo (KLG 2, LG Floor, Sungai Wang Plaza, tel: 2145-3393), and Jaya Kamera (LG035A, Bukit Bintang Plaza, tel: 2145-0122).
+The shops stock an extensive range of renowned brands such as Nikon, Panasonic, Olympus, Fuji, Canon, Hasselblad and Pentax.
 Pop into any camera store and find all the latest models at around the same price, with Foto Edar at Bukit Bintang Plaza offering better deals.
-Expect to pay around RM3,400 (US$1,120) for a Canon 60D (normal lens), RM4,200 (US$1,385) for a Nikon D7000 (standard lens) and about RM2,500 (US$820) for a Sony Nex 5.
+Expect to pay around RM900 (US$274) for a Canon Powershot SX700 HS (big zoom plus WIFI), RM1,300 (US$396) for a Lumix TZ60 and about RM890 (US$271) for a Sony WX350.
 Most stores throw in extras like a camera bag and SD card.
 Boeing Photo adds a tripod to the package.
 You can count on the staff being courteous and knowledgeable.

-Sungei Wang Plaza also houses one of Kuala Lumpur's best shopping bargains, the large and well-stocked Factory Outlet Store (F.O.S.) where you can pick up jeans for RM79 (US$25) or less, and t-shirts and sleeveless linen shirts for RM29-RM39 (US$9-$12).
+Sungei Wang Plaza also houses one of Kuala Lumpur's best shopping bargains, the large and well-stocked Factory Outlet Store (F.O.S.) where you can pick up jeans for RM79 (US$24) or less, and t-shirts and sleeveless linen shirts for RM29-RM39 (US$9-$12).
 The store is at the concourse level.
-The same shirts at Lanvin (where the stitching is done in France) or Givenchy at Starhill will set you back over RM1,300 (US$405) or more.
-Hunt here for Kuala Lumpur bargain shopping.
-You’ll find FOS for Kids on the second floor where body suits (for babies) and pyjamas (for toddlers) go for as low as RM10 (US$3.30).
+The same shirts at Lanvin (where the stitching is done in France) or Givenchy at Starhill will set you back over RM1,300 (US$397) or more.
+Hunt here for Kuala Lumpur bargain shopping finds.
+You’ll find FOS for Kids on the second floor where body suits (for babies) and pyjamas (for toddlers) go for as low as RM10 (US$3).
 (Another Kuala Lumpur factory outlet option is the GME Factory Outlet at KL Sentral Station where an Obermain shoe starts at RM135 (US$42), and a Nautica t-shirt at around RM29).

 Berjaya Times Square to Great Eastern